petershin/liferay-learn/docs/dxp/latest/en/getting-started/creating-your-first-site.md

 Continue our Getting Started guide by learning how to change the look and feel of your site by [Changing Your Site's Theme](./changing-your-sites-appearance.md).

 Liferay Sites are flexible, powerful, and can be configured to meet many different needs.
-See our [Introduction to Site Building](../site-building/introduction-to-site-building.md).
+See [Getting Started With Site Building](../site-building/getting-started-with-site-building.md) for more information.